ruarfff/fooforms/README.md

 npm install (gets all dependencies to get the app up and running)

-Required global dependencies:
+##Required global dependencies

 npm -g i grunt : See http://gruntjs.com/ npm -g i grunt-cli : Allows command line access to grunt.
 Below is a list of grunt tasks currently available.

+##Some grunt tasks available

 grunt : Simply starts a file watch task to run tests on changes.
-Currently does nothing else. grunt dev : Start the application with nodemon and starts a file watch, running tests on file changes. grunt dbdrop : drop the test database. grunt dbseed : seed the test database.
+Currently does nothing else. grunt dev : Start the application with nodemon and starts a file watch, running tests on file changes. grunt skip-test : Same as dev but skips all tests grunt deploy : for packaging, runs all preprocessors grunt test : runs some tests grunt dbdrop : drop the test database. grunt dbseed : seed the test database.

+##Things that need to be installed globally

 npm -g i nodemon : To run application and restart dev server when file changes are made.
 Is invoked with grunt dev.

-npm -g i jasmine-node : For testing.
-See https://github.com/mhevery/jasmine-node

-npm -g i istanbul : For code coverage reports.
+npm -g i mocha : For testing

 npm -g i yuidocjs : This generates documentation (assuming correct commenting syntax was used.
 See: http://yui.github.io/yuidoc/).
 To use, run yuidoc . from root of project.